 Thumb & Finger Sucking – can lead to misalignment of jaw and/or protruding teeth

-Underbite – lower jaw growing at faster rate than lower jaw, which places upper teeth behind lower teeth
+Underbite – lower jaw growing at a faster rate than the lower jaw, which places upper teeth behind lower teeth

 Crowding – small or narrow jaw, which leaves little room for adult teeth Overbite – Like protruding teeth or “buck” teeth